clementleger/cypress_linux_tools/README.md

 A Makefile.cypress file is available in the repository in order to easily compile cydsn projects.
 Two variable are required to be set which are PSOC_CREATOR_DIR and PROJECT_DIR.
+Additionnally, An ARM toolchain is necessary.
+Code Sourcery ones are sufficient.
 The easiest way to use it is to create a Makefile with the following content

 ```